 Do you take all your decisions based on facts or emotions?
 Be it personal or financial life, it’s a well-known fact that 95% of our decision are based on emotions.

 Today we are going to look at various kinds of behavioral biases in the area of money and in general.
 For this, I got in touch with Mr. Siddhartha K Garg who is an expert on this topic.

-We had an hour long conversation on various things and how investors make mistakes in their financial life because of various emotions.
-You can listen to a 1 hour long audio podcast below.
-Just make sure you listen to full conversation as there are various points discussed.
+We had an hour-long conversation on various things and how investors make mistakes in their financial life because of various emotions.
+You can listen to a 1-hour long audio podcast below.
+Just make sure you listen to the full conversation as there are various points discussed.

 If you do not want to listen to the audio podcast, you can go through the summary point of our talk below.